pulinduvidmal/Holes-Locator/README.md

 # Holes-Locator

-This project uses OpenCV to detect holes in a video feed and calculates the angle of rotation needed to align one of the holes to a specified initial point.
+This application uses OpenCV to detect holes in a video feed and calculates the angle of rotation of the ring needed to align one of the holes to a specified initial point.
 The angle is then mapped to an analog value in the range of 0 to 255, which can be used for further processing or control.

 ## Table of Contents
 - [Introduction](#introduction)